jrmeier/fast-trade/README.md

 `ft help`

-To run a backtest, the csv datafile needs to be passed in, along with the backtest file.
-On the command line, anything passed in can be overwritten with an argument and value.
-For example, the chart_period can be overwritten from the backtest file by just passing it in.
-This will print out a summary of the backtest

 Basic usage

+Using a custom file

-`ft backtest --csv=./BTCUSDT.csv --backtest=./example_backtest.json`
+`ft backtest --data=./BTCUSDT.csv --backtest=./example_backtest.json`

+Using an archive item managed by the DataDownloader.
+Just pass in the symbol instead of the path.

+`ft backtest --data=BTCUSDT --backtest=./example_backtest.json `

 Modifying the `chart_period`

-`ft backtest --csv=./datafile.csv --backtest=./backtest.json --chart_period=1h`
+`ft backtest --data=./datafile.csv --backtest=./backtest.json --chart_period=1h`

 Saving a test result
 This generates creates the `saved_backtest` directory (if it doesn't exist), then inside of there, is another directory with a timestamp, with a chart, the backtest file, the summary, and the raw dataframe as a csv.

-`ft backtest --csv=./datafile.csv --backtest=./backtest.json --save`
+`ft backtest --data=./datafile.csv --backtest=./backtest.json --save`

 Viewing a plot of the result

-`ft backtest --csv=./datafile.csv --backtest=./backtest.json --plot`
+`ft backtest --data=./datafile.csv --backtest=./backtest.json --plot`

 ### DataDownloader

 Download 1 minute kline/ohlcv from Binance and store them in CSVs in the `archive` path.
 You can rerun this command to keep the files updated.
 It may take awhile to download all of the data the first time, so be patient.
 It only need to download all of it once, then it will be updated from the most recent date.
+Check out the file [update_symbol_data.py](/fast_trade/update_symbol_data.py) if you want to see how it works.

 `ft download --symbol=SYMBOL --exchange=EXCHANGE --start=START --end=END --archive=ARCHIVE`